Advertising, PR and Media Design (APRD)

 Students are introduced to design elements and principles, research and visual storytelling.
 They are challenged to communicate intellectual, sensory and emotional concepts by learning a visual vocabulary of type, color, and form expressed in a variety of mediums and dimensions.

 Requisites: Requires prerequisite courses of APRD 2005 and APRD 2006 (minimum grade C-).
-Restricted to Strategic Communication (STCM) majors with Media Design (DSN) subplan only.
+Restricted to Strategic Communication (STCM) majors with the Creative (CTV) subplan only.

 Concentrates on strategies and tactics advertisers and marketers use to communicate their brand stories to their desired audiences.
 These include traditional media planning and placement - TV, print, radio, and out-of-home - as well as new areas like digital, social, and experiential approaches to communications.
 Students will learn how to create, develop, and present communication plans and campaigns in an interactive and fast-paced environment.